Aakhan5/DS-Internship-Tasks/README.md

 # DS-Tasks
-This repository contains solutions to the Advanced Internship Tasks assigned by DevelopersHub Corporation as part of the Data Science & AI/ML Engineering Internship Program.
+This repository contains solutions to the Advanced Internship Tasks assigned by Team Lead as part of the Data Science & AI/ML Engineering Internship Program.
 Each task demonstrates key industry practices in data analysis, modeling, forecasting, explainability, and dashboard development.

 Completed Tasks